cmembrez/Bigdata-Game-Data-Analysis/README.md

 Splunk allowed me to have a better understanding of the in-game data.
 The syntax to search is intuitive and the Splunk Community is extensive and helpful.
 By taking extra steps, I created a preliminary dashboard.
+Please refer to the video and technical appendix for actual examples (in the folder .\reports).

 ## Classification